Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Travel expenses that are injury-related

-Your eligibility to seek compensation relies on your accident type and who was to blame.
-For workplace eye injuries, you could claim benefits under a scheme like Queensland WorkCover and make a work injury damages claim under common law.
+For employer negligence eye injuries, you could claim benefits under a scheme like Queensland WorkCover and make a work injury damages claim under common law.
+It’s free for a Splatt personal injury lawyer to explain your entitlements and provide a lump sum payout estimate for negligence damages.
+Call Now: 1800 860 777

-Below are Queensland’s approximate loss of sight payout figures based on previously litigated cases.
+Below are Queensland’s approximate eye injury payout figures based on previously litigated cases.
 The value of successful eye injury compensation claims depends on your unique situation, including how much your impaired vision has impacted your life.
-Please get in touch with our personal injury lawyers for a free evaluation of your case.

 Level of Injury